colosseum-wiot/user-documentation/docs/source/architecture/colosseum_development_guide.rst

 The USRP attached to each SRN is connected by a 10Gbps Ethernet interface which is used for control and data transfer to and from the USRP.
 In the baseline configuration within the SRN, the USRP is controlled by UHD over the Ethernet interface (see References for more details on using UHD with the USRP X310).
 Within the Base LXC container, the USRP Ethernet interface is mapped as usrp0 and can be reached from the SRN at the default IP of 192.168.40.2.

-See :doc:`USRPs <usrps>` for information on interacting with the USRP X310.
+See :doc:`USRPs </srn/usrps>` for information on interacting with the USRP X310.
 For additional information on using the USRPs or the UHD driver, see the information listed below in the References section.

-:doc:`Radio Command and Control (C2) API <radio_command_and_control_c2_api>`
+:doc:`Radio Command and Control (C2) API </radio_api_traffic/radio_command_and_control_c2_api>`

 At this time we do not intend to connect the SRN USRPs to an external precision 10MHz reference or 1PPS.

 .. important::
   DO NOT USE THE uhd_image_loader UTILITY PROVIDED IN UHD TO FLASH THE FPGA.
-SEE DIRECTIONS IN :doc:`USRPs <usrps>`
+SEE DIRECTIONS IN :doc:`USRPs </srn/usrps>`

 NVIDIA GPU
 ~~~~~~~~~